thehandsomezebra/Request_ID_Helper/README.md

 5. Did you download & prep the script permissions yet?
 If you haven't done that, I would recommend scrolling up to the First Time Setup.
 You'll need it to keep going.
 6. Now that you have your export file in the *Downloads* folder, and you have the _script.sh_ file... go ahead and click on `script.sh` (which is located on your Desktop) to run it.
 7. It will open a terminal and prompt you to pick the correct file -- just type the corresponding number and hit Enter.
-8. The script do some magic in the background, and then drop a new file on your Desktop called `output_timestamp.csv`
+8. The script do some magic in the background, and then drop a new file on your Desktop called `output_<timestamp>.csv`
 9. Done!